lanl-ansi/Juniper.jl/docs/src/options.md

 This tolerance is used to check whether a value is integer or not and is used in the feasibility pump.
 More information about the feasibility pump can be found [here](#Feasibility-Pump-1).

+## Randomness

+### seed::Int [1]

+At some points of the search process random values are chosen i.e. for random restarts.

 ## Branching

 ### branch_strategy::Symbol [:StrongPseudoCost]